Decision Tree Introduction with Examples

 Disadvantages of Decision Tree

-Smallest Tree: The tree is trimmed back, slightly next to minimum error.
-Means this pruning i.e. trimming generates a decision tree with cross-validation error within 1 standard error of the minimum error.
+2. Smallest Tree: Here, the tree is pruned slightly beyond the point of minimum error to ensure the cross-validation error remains within 1 standard error of the minimum error.

 Steps for Decision tree using Python